-He lives in his own home with his severely disabled adult son.
+He lives in his own home with his family.
 He often skips meals because there's not enough food.

 Basic income lifted some of the weight.
 The pain is so bad it keeps him up at night, he said.
 With more money, he tried massage therapy.
 It helped.

 Mostly, though, he needs to pay off $13,000 in back taxes or the city will seize his house.
 He arranged payments of $400 a month assuming he'd have the basic income money.
 Now he can't make the payments.

 "Imagine you're going through a fire and someone drops another fire bomb on you on top of that," he said of Macleod's announcement.
 "That decision is enough to make me homeless."

 "I know politics is a game and I know it's all about winning votes, but this is not a joke.
 This has huge, serious ramifications.
 People's lives are in jeopardy."

 Lindsay Boyd is also part of the program.
 She's on ODSP, and has a bowel disease and degeneration in her back.